Chart Color Schemes

 Liberty Grove has seen below average employment performance when compared to national benchmarks

 Conversely, transport, postal & warehousing employs only 2.6% of local workers, below Greater Sydney's 5.3%.
-Many residents commute elsewhere for work, as indicated by Census data on working population to local population.
-Over the year to September 2025, labour force levels decreased by 0.1%, and employment fell by 1.2%, causing unemployment to rise by 1.1 percentage points in Liberty Grove.
-In comparison, Greater Sydney saw employment grow by 2.1% and unemployment rise by 0.2%.
-State-level data for NSW as of 25-Nov-25 shows employment contracted by 0.03%, with an unemployment rate of 3.9%, favourable to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Liberty Grove's employment mix suggests local employment should increase by 7.1% over five years and 14.2% over ten years, though these are simple weighted extrapolations for illustrative purposes only.
+Many residents appear to commute elsewhere for work based on Census data.
+Over the year ending September 2025, Liberty Grove saw a combined labour force decrease of 0.1%, with employment decreasing by 1.1%, leading to an unemployment rise of 1.0 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1%.
+According to Jobs and Skills Australia's national employment forecasts from May-25, total employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Liberty Grove's employment mix suggests local employment should increase by 7.1% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment